-All promotional claims and information must be supported by 'substantial evidence', meaning support by at least two 'adequate and well-controlled' studies.
+All promotional claims must be supported by 'substantial evidence', which generally means support by at least two 'adequate and well-controlled' studies.
 Claims based on in vivo or in vitro studies, retrospective data, post-hoc analyses or results that were not predefined endpoints generally do not constitute substantial evidence.